hughhopkins/PW-iOS/README.md

 SHA1(“Service” + “||” + “Password” + “||”)

-For example with the service “facebook” and the password “hackference” it would be:
+For example with the service “Facebook” and the password “hackference” it would be:

 SHA1(facebook||hackference||)